 Finally, eroded sediment can also degrade terrestrial areas.
 For example, sediment can smother short vegetation in both rehabilitated and natural sites, create sites where weeds establish, and degrade the soil resource.
 Sediment movement is associated with unstable sites, and site stability is a prerequisite for successful re-vegetation.
 For pasture sites, sediment can seal or cap the soil, reducing infiltration (further exacerbating erosion) and inhibiting seedling establishment.

-3.6 Prevention and management of AMD
+3.6 Prevention, management and treatment of mesothermal mine drainage